How did Japanese knotweed get to the UK?

 Therefore this can be facilitated by various pathways such as trade, transportation, and tourism.
 In some cases, non-native species can become invasive, causing significant harm to the environment and native species.
 However, to address this challenge, early detection, and rapid response systems have been established in the UK.
 To identify and respond to new introductions of non-native species.

-Nonetheless It is essential to protect the UK’s biodiversity and ecosystem health.
-Through coordinated efforts, government agencies, conservation organizations, and other stakeholders can help minimize the risks associated.
-With non-native species and maintain the ecological integrity of the UK’s ecosystems.
+Nonetheless, protecting the UK’s biodiversity and ecosystem health is essential.
+Through coordinated efforts, government agencies, conservation organisations, and other stakeholders can help minimise the risks associated with non-native species and maintain the ecological integrity of the UK’s ecosystems.